aleshaleksey/fansys23/06-abilities.md

 **Type**: (Class A)

-**Description**: Spend 1 MP dice to overcome damage resistance when dealing elemental/energy damage.
+**Description**: Spend 1 MP die to overcome damage resistance when dealing elemental/energy damage.

 **Declaration**: Declare and pay the price before calling the ability/attack/spell.